5 ways civilian and military pay are different

 Taxes, taxes, taxes

 The biggest deduction from your civilian paycheck will likely be taxes.
 In the military, the federal government generally only taxes base pay, and many states waive income taxes.
-Other military pay—things like housing allowances, combat pay or cost-of-living adjustments—isn’t taxed.
+Other military pay—things like housing allowances, combat pay or cost-of-living adjustments—may not be taxed.
 In the civilian world, just a few benefits are deducted before taxes, and overall much more of your paycheck is taxable.
 You may be subject to federal, state and local income tax (though some states and localities charge none), Social Security tax and Medicare tax.

 Tip: If you end up working as a contractor or starting your own business, you may not see tax deductions in your paycheck.
 You will still need to pay estimated taxes, but you’ll need to manage those payments yourself.